 Polarized sunglasses for snowboarding may be a good idea on an extra bright day… just keep in mind they may hide potential dangers from you.

-You can always get the best of both worlds with over the glasses goggles, or OTG goggles.
-These models let you wear your prescription glasses underneath goggles, so you can see every breath-taking detail of the mountain while keeping your eyes safe.
+You can always enjoy the best of both worlds with over-the-glasses goggles, or OTG goggles.
+These models allow you to wear your prescription glasses underneath skiing goggles, so you can see every breathtaking detail of the mountain while protecting your eyes.